 The collection has been pitched by the band as their attempt at a pop record – albeit one forced to accommodate their typically dissolute lyrics and queasy sonic experiments – and parts of it are certainly more accessible than one might expect of a Fat Whites LP.
-The insistent rhythm and disco strings of album opener and lead single ‘Feet’ recall – as much as they’d be loathe to admit it – Arcade Fire’s recent adventures in dance music on Reflektor and Everything Now, even as Saoudi sings sordidly of sex, celebrity, and the refugee crisis.
+The insistent rhythm and disco strings of album opener and lead single ‘Feet’ recall – as much as they’d likely loathe to admit it – Arcade Fire’s recent adventures in dance music on Reflektor and Everything Now, even as Saoudi sings sordidly of sex, celebrity, and the refugee crisis.
 Elsewhere, the string arrangement on ‘Oh Sebastian’ and psychedelic sing-along on ‘Tastes Good With the Money’ bring to mind the Beatles, if they’d spent a few months mixing their LSD with ketamine by a canal in Sheffield.
-Throughout, harmonic ideas lend sweetness to songs concerned, as ever, with depravity and perversion – it feels appropriate that the LP’s title references probably the darkest album the Beach Boys ever made.
+Throughout, harmonic ideas lend sweetness to songs concerned, as ever, with depravity and perversion – appropriately, the LP’s title references probably the darkest album the Beach Boys ever made.

 However, there’s no idiosyncrasy lost in the band’s efforts to articulate ideas more lucidly, or with a catchier hook; you might find yourself humming a chorus, but it may very well be from a jaunty tune about Kim Jong-un’s Freudian fixation on missiles, backed by peculiar keyboards and listless brass.
-The anthemic optimism of second track ‘I Believe in Something Better’, meanwhile, is tempered by the suggestion that a brighter future might only be achieved if we “build a set of wooden land mines / and lay ’em under all the right guys” – a sentiment expressed over heavy, ominous synthesisers.
+The anthemic optimism of second track ‘I Believe in Something Better’, meanwhile, is tempered by the suggestion that a brighter future might only be achieved if we “build a set of wooden land mines / and lay ’em under all the right guys” – a sentiment expressed over heavy, menacing synthesisers.